slymackjr/Mobile-Shopping-Plaza/README.md

 ## Usage

-The Mobile shopping plaza site will is designed with user interactive interfaces, and can be considered easy to interact with.
-Also, the administrator is given a privilege to also login using the normal user login platform but using their own credentials making it easy for the administrator to see their business anywhere and at any time and view their progress.
+The Mobile shopping plaza site will be designed with user-interactive interfaces, and can be considered easy to interact with.
+Also, the administrator is given a privilege to also log in using the normal user login platform but using their own credentials making it easy for the administrator to see their business anywhere and at any time and view their progress.